zC4sTr0/desafio-qrcapital/README.md

 # How to run

+I deployed this application on DigitalOcean using ci/cd!
+**If you want to test the application, just enter this website**: http://gabrielcastro.codes/

 To run this applications, you must have Docker installed in your computer.

 Read more about how to Install Docker here: [Docker Installation Guide](https://docs.docker.com/engine/install/)